Gabritorre/engvocab/README.md

 - make the shell interactive
 - add the possibility to change username and password
-- allow users to report errors in the expressions
+- Provide more data in the progress page
 - Show confidence progress for each expressions